 Human papillomavirus (HPV) is a common virus.
 About 80 percent of people will get an HPV infection at some point in their lifetime, but most infections are cleared by a person’s immune system.
 Some infections don’t go away, although researchers don’t understand why.
 Those that persist can lead to precancer and cancer.
 One out of twenty cancers is caused by HPV.

 What can I do about HPV and HPV-related cancers?

-Get screened: 100 percent of cervical cancers are caused by HPV.
+Get screened: Virtually all cervical cancers are caused by HPV.
 Screening tests can find abnormal (precancerous) cells so they can be treated before they turn into cancer.
 At this time there are no screening tests for the other types of cancers caused by HPV (anal, head and neck, penile).